-The purpose of this Policy is to establish a strong commitment to prohibit and prevent harassment and retaliation by and against the District's elected officials; to define those terms; and to set forth a procedure for investigating and resolving internal complaints.
+The purpose of this Harassment, Discrimination and Retaliation Prevention Policy and Complaint Procedure ("Policy") is to establish a strong commitment to prohibit and prevent harassment and retaliation by and against the District's elected officials; to define those terms; and to set forth a procedure for investigating and resolving internal complaints of harassment, discrimination and retaliation.
 The District encourages all covered individuals to report-as soon as possible-any conduct that is believed to violate this Policy.
-Acts of harassment by anyone affiliated with the District, including its elected officials, are strictly prohibited and are subject to sanctions and disciplinary measures.
+Acts of harassment, discrimination and retaliation by anyone affiliated with the District, including its elected officials, are strictly prohibited and are subject to sanctions and disciplinary measures, up to and including termination.